dalaing/plt-talk/version-2/notes.md

   - update T-Var so that it is an axiom
   - improve the animation of the typing derivation to match the bools-and-nats version
 - add Haskell code for the checking and inference

-## Extras
-- add pairs / tuples / other standard additions
+- rip out the pairs etc...

 ## Conclusion
 - write a lead in to Part 2

 # Part 2
+- review part 1, show that we can add pairs and tuples and things
 - HM / System F / System Fw
 - user defined data types, recursive types